 The conclusions, based on the analysis conducted for the 2021 Plan remain relevant for the 2023 Procurement Plan.
-Taking into consideration the changes proposed for the summer month procurement targets, the IPA proposes to continue the energy procurement schedule and hedging approach utilized in the prior Plans.
+Taking into consideration the changes proposed for the summer month procurement targets, the IPA proposes to continue the energy procurement schedule and implement a modification to the hedging approach utilized in the prior Plans.
+For ComEd, the hedging approach will be modified to include consideration of the offsetting impact that Carbon Mitigation Credits can provide to eligible retail customers by leaving 25% of load unhedged through IPA procurements.